LDS-Data/lds-church-discipline/README.md

 * Simon Southerton, molecular biologist lapsed at time of excommunication[84]
 * George D. Watt, secretary to Brigham Young and compiler of the Journal of Discourses[85]
 * Ann Eliza Young, ex-wife of Brigham Young[86]

+## Dubious

+* Martha Nibley Beck – Scholar and author.
+Excommunicated??? for her public writings which were deemed to be critical of the church.
+She was a part time faculty at BYU at the time and is the daughter of Hugh Nibley, a well-known Mormon apologist.